 Branding a new desk

-I was the Design Editor when The Washington Post launched a wellness desk in 2022 named Well+Being.
-In concert with Senior Designer Chelsea Conrad, we were charged with developing the brand for this new area of coverage, which was a newsroom priority.
+I was a Design Editor when The Washington Post launched a wellness desk in 2022 named Well+Being.
+In concert with Senior Designer Chelsea Conrad, we developed the brand for this new area of coverage, which was a newsroom priority.
 We researched competitors, iterated on mood boards, developed a color palette, hired artists for recurring features and the weekly newsletter, and ensured stories under the Well+Being banner adhered to the established styles.

 Color: The Well+Being palette used a subset of colors from the Post’s main palette to distinguish its line of coverage from other desks on the site and from other wellness competitors.
 The result was a palette that reflected a softer-yet-authoritative mood for our wellness coverage.